rthrash/modAI/core/components/modai/README.md

 After installing the Extra, update the `modai.chatgpt_key` with your ChatGPT API key.
 (Filter by the `modai` namespace to make finding it easier.)

-The default fields modAI enables in the `res.fields` setting are longtitle, description, introtext/summary, and content.
+The default fields modAI enables in the `modai.res.fields` setting are longtitle, description, introtext/summary, and content.
 Attach modAI to other default fields in this setting.

 If you have text, textarea, image or image+ Template Variables you wish to use with modAI, add their TV names to the `modai.tvs` setting (without a `tv.` prefix).